0xbatche/0xbatche.github.io/index.md

 ![Pedagogy](https://img.shields.io/badge/Pedagogy-%23FCC771?style=for-the-badge&logoColor=white) ![Knowledge](https://img.shields.io/badge/Knowledge-FCC624.svg?style=for-the-badge&logoColor=white) ![Rigor](https://img.shields.io/badge/Rigor-%23F7931E.svg?style=for-the-badge&logoColor=white)

-- Participate with other teachers to the design of the pedagogic program, writing, design, deliver the courses based on this program.
+- Participate with other teachers in the design of the educational program, writing, design, deliver the courses based on this program.
 - Animation of the courses (for students from BAC to Master),
-- Assesments, support the student in their studies, "retex" to the staff.
+- Assessments, support the student in their studies, "retex" to the staff.

 ---